Surgical sculpting of the eyelids

 What can I do after surgery?
 When?

 We would like you to have bed rest for the first 24 hours after surgery.
 Then you must continue to take it easy at home for the next few days.
 It is a good idea to slow down for a week after surgery as excessive activity will cause swelling.
 Stitches will be removed 5 to 7 days following surgery and a little concealer may carefully be used 48 hours after stitches are removed.

 How long do the results last?

 Eyelid surgery is quite long lasting.
-You never lose the improvement you have gained, but the process of aging continues.
 Some individuals may require additional tightening of their eyelids in the years to come.

 What about cosmetics and eyelid surgery?

 Many women decide to have blepharoplasty when they realize that their eyelids have drooped so much that it is difficult to apply make-up to the upper eyelids.
 The make-up tends to get lost in folds of skin.
 The blepharoplasty will redefine and improve the natural folds of your upper eyelids.
 You may resume wearing make-up once sutures have been removed.

 I wear contact lenses.
 Can I have a blepharoplasty?